-Can your mortgage be increased to fund an extension?
+Can your mortgage be increased to fund a house extension?

 A remortgage is the process of transferring your mortgage from one provider to another.
 Most people do it to raise funds for something by committing to a longer repayment term when making the switch.
 This option is particularly useful for raising funds quite quickly.

 You should remember that your mortgage is a very large loan that is secured against your home.
 If you increase the amount you are borrowing, there are risks – if you are unable to keep up with the repayments then your home could be repossessed by the provider.
-If you are considering remortgaging for home improvements, you must ensure you are fully aware of all the details regarding cost before taking the leap.
+If you are considering remortgaging, you must ensure you are fully aware of all the details regarding cost before taking the leap.

 Using a credit card

 There is a simple appeal in putting a relatively small- or medium-sized house extension on a credit card.
 If this is the route you choose, make sure you’re on a deal that has a 0% introductory rate if you’re acquiring a new credit card for this specific purpose.
 Otherwise, you could end up paying a lot of interest on the investment.

 One benefit of choosing the credit card option is that there are some protections from Section 75 of the Consumer Credit Act.
 If problems arise during the project, such as a contractor failing to deliver on their service, this could be a real lifeline.

 As with a remortgage, you need to think carefully about whether the repayment plan is something you can afford.
 Also, look carefully for any hidden fees/charges when spending in this way.
 With credit cards, it is not unusual to see purchase and cash advance interest rates that are staggeringly high.